coduin/epiphany-bsp/README.md

 The `master` branch contains the latest release.
 An (unstable) snapshot of the current development can be found in the `develop` branch.
 To manually build the library, issue `make` from the root directory of the library.
 The library only depends on the ESDK which should come preinstalled on your Parallella board.
 The examples and tests are built separately.

-## About Coduin

-Coduin (formerly Buurlage Wits) is a small company based in Utrecht, the Netherlands.
-Next to our work on software libraries and models for many-core processors in embedded systems, we are also active in the area of data analysis and predictive modelling.

-If you are using EBSP, or have any questions, remarks or ideas then please get in touch at info@buurlagewits.nl!
-We would very much like to hear from you.

 ## Authors

 - Tom Bannink